adamemersonbell/norwin2010/_posts/2019-1-10-Books-I-Read-In-2018-Pt-1.md

 ---
 At the start of 2018, I set a goal to try to read a book on average each week.
 I didn't quite make it to 52, but I read more books than I probably would have otherwise.

 I very much go in cycles with my reading - some months I will read well over one per week and other months I barely read at all.
 It really depends on how well a book can get its hooks into me.
-Often, once I finish a book or series, it can be difficult for me to pick anything else up for a while.
+Often, once I finish a book or series, I won't pick up another book for a bit while I decompress.

 I didn't finish many non-fiction books last year.
 Reading non-fiction books in anything but short bursts is typically difficult for me.
 I enjoy the way that these books present an opportunity to learn in a much more in depth way than normal about a single topic, but there's only so much of one topic that I can keep focus on for a long time.
 So I hop in and out of these, which is why they won't feature too heavily in these posts.